prometheus/prometheus/docs/configuration/recording_rules.md

 the rule, active, pending, or inactive, are cleared as well.
 The event will be recorded as an error in the evaluation, and as such no stale markers are written.

+# Failed rule evaluations due to slow evaluation

+If a rule group hasn't finished evaluating before the next evaluation is supposed to start, the next evaluation will be skipped.
+Subsequent evaluations of the rule group will continue to be skipped until the initial evaluation either completes or times out.
+When this happens, there will be a gap in the recording rule metric.
+The `rule_group_iterations_missed_total` metric will be incremented for each missed iteration.